 The majority of the students served within the Central Coast School District reside in Bella Coola and Hagensborg with the two communities 16 km apart.
 Bella Coola Elementary is a Kindergarten to Grade 4 school serving approximately 90 students.
-It is also the location of our Early Learning Centre for 4 year olds and an infant/childcare facility.
-Nusatsum Elementary is grades 5-7 and home to our Strong Start program and operates the Hagensborg Early Learning and Daycare Centre on the same campus.
+It is also the location of our Early Learning Centre for 4 year olds.
+Nusatsum Elementary hosts grades 5-7, Strong Start program and operates the Hagensborg Early Learning and Daycare Centre on the same campus.
 Sir Alexander Mackenzie School is a grade 8-12 school offering education to approximately 100 students.
 Shearwater Elementary on Denny Island educates approximately 10 students in K-7 and is a short 20 minute water taxi ride from the community of Bella Bella.
 Meanwhile, Wuikinuxv Elementary in Wuikinuvx territory has approximately 8 students in K-7 and is an hour flight from Bella Coola.

 Travel to and from Bella Coola/Hagensborg is possible via Highway 20 from Williams Lake.
 Bella Coola/Hagensborg is serviced daily by Pacific Coastal Airlines and in the summer months by BC Ferries out of Port Hardy.
-Travel to and from Oweekeno and Shearwater is possible via plane and boat year-round.
+Travel to and from Wuikinuxv and Shearwater Elementary is possible via plane and boat year-round.

 Bella Coola, with a valley population of approximately 2100, usually refers to the entire valley encompassing the communities/areas of Hagensborg, Salloompt, 4 Mile Reserve, Stuie and Firvale.
 The usual small town amenties can be found in Bella Coola: Williams Lake and District Credit Union, RCMP station, Co-op Grocery Store, Ace Hardware, Government Agent, Liquor Store, Canada Post, Federal Fisheries office, several motels/bed and breakfasts, 2 restaurants and various other stores and businesses.
 Meanwhile, Hagensborg is home to a Shop-Easy grocery store, Canada Post, a government fish hatchery, the airport, several other motels/lodges/bed and breakfasts, and several small galleries/bistros.

 The Bella Coola Wharf offers pleasure craft users and boaters a secure, staffed boat launch and mooring site year-round.